-A Kestrel in Rye Meadow Epsom Common LNR
+A Chiffchaff singing in Great Pasture Epsom Common LNR

 Update:- In 2014 and 2015 moth surveys were carried out on Epsom Common LNR which is a nationally important site for invertebrates especially those associated with veteran trees which are of international importance.
-During summers, 2016, 2017 & 2018 moth surveys were carried out on Horton Country Park LNR.
+During summers, 2016, 2017, 2018 & 2019 moth surveys were carried out on Horton Country Park LNR.
 The surveys have found two nationally scarce species the Dotted Fan Foot (macrochilo cribrumalis) and (Elegia Similella), along with an abundance of orchard species resulting from the 2017 & 2018 surveys being carried out in Lambert's Orchard.
-Some spectacular moths from 2018 are pictured below.
-Further surveys are planned for 2019.
+Some spectacular moths from 2019 are pictured below.
+Further surveys are planned for 2020.